Get your own free workspace

 • Prescription: Bring extra in case your transportation takes more time than expected.
 Check rules of your transportation provider - airline, bus, etc...

 • Over the counter medications Tylenol/Aleve or the like.
-Stomach medication, allergy pills, sleeping pills, etc.
+Stomach medication, allergy pills, sleeping pills, etc. There is a CVS in Peachtree Plaza but it is expensive.

 • IMPORTANT: check the expiration dates of any medications you have in the kit from last year and replace if necessary!